 \section{Abstract}

 Autonomous multi-finger grasping is a fundamental capability in robotic manipulation.
 Optimization-based approaches show strong performance, but tend to be sensitive to initialization and are potentially time-consuming.
 As an alternative, the generator-evaluator-planner framework has been proposed.
 A generator generates grasp candidates, an evaluator ranks the proposed grasps, and a motion planner plans a trajectory to the highest-ranked grasp.
 If the planner doesn't find a trajectory, a new trajectory optimization is started with the next-best grasp as the target and so on.
 However, executing lower-ranked grasps means a lower chance of grasp success, and multiple trajectory optimizations are time-consuming.
 Alternatively, relaxing the threshold for motion planning accuracy allows for easier computation of a successful trajectory but implies lower accuracy in estimating grasp success likelihood.
 It's a lose-lose proposition: either spend more time finding a successful trajectory or have a worse estimate of grasp success.
-We propose a framework that plans trajectories to a set of generated grasp targets in parallel, the evaluator estimates the grasp success likelihood of the resulting trajectories, and the robot executes the trajectory most likely to succeed.
-To plan trajectories to different targets efficiently, we propose the use of a vectorized motion planner.
-Our experiments show our approach improves over the traditional generator-evaluator-planner framework across different objects, generators, and motion planners, and successfully generalizes to novel environments in the real world, including different shelves and table heights.
-Project website \href{https://sites.google.com/view/fpte}{https://sites.google.com/view/fpte}.
+We propose a framework that plans trajectories to a set of generated grasp targets, the evaluator estimates the grasp success likelihood at the terminal configuration of the planned trajectories, and the robot executes the trajectory most likely to succeed.
+Our experiments show our approach improves over the traditional generator-evaluator-planner framework across different objects, generators, and motion planners, and successfully generalizes to novel environments in the real world, including different shelves and table heights. \href{https://martinmatak.github.io/fpte/}{Project Website}